Programme

 Plenary lectures

-The faculty presents its own current research and introduces or discusses theoretical frameworks within their disciplinary approach.
+The faculty presents its own current research and introduces or discusses theoretical and methodological frameworks within their disciplinary approach.
 Their lectures are followed by Q&A. The public lecture is open to the general audience of UCSIA.

 Parallel paper sessions